poosomooso/Gaygents/reports/project_proposal.md

+# Agent-Based Modeling of Marriages from Online Dating
+### Apurva Raman and Serena Chen

 ## Abstract
 Traditionally, partnerships are formed between people in the same community, and are people who have familial or social ties with each other.
 However, online dating has allowed people to meet and form partnerships with others who are not connected to their social group.
 We can model the process of forming partnerships by using an agent based model, where each agent has traits and preferences and a network of people they can marry.
 We want to explore different kinds of agents, specifically agents who prefer same-sex partners, and analyze the impact of online dating on their number and quality of their partnerships.